sspanak/tt9/docs/user-manual.md

 Open the Android Change Keyboard dialog where you can select between all installed keyboards.

 ## On-screen Keypad
-On touchscreen-only phones, a fully functional on-screen keypad is available.
-Enable it from Settings → Appearance → Show On-Screen Numpad.
+On touchscreen-only phones, a fully functional on-screen keypad is available and it will be enabled automatically.
+If, for some reason, your phone was not detected to have a touchscreen, enable it by going to Settings → Appearance → On-Screen Layout, and selecting "Virtual numpad".

 It is also recommended to disable the special behavior of the "Back" key working as "Backspace".
 It is useful only for a hardware keypad.
 To do so, go to Settings → Keypad → Select Hotkeys → Backspace key, then select the "--" option.